 3.00 am: While waiting for a Skype call that never came, I caught up with postgraduate admin.
-‘Catching up’ is one of the dominant motifs of my life, presently.
+‘Catching-up’ is one of the dominant motifs of my life, presently.
 I feel as though I’m constantly racing to get on a train that’s already leaving the platform:

-4.00 pm: My last appointment for the day was a PhD Fine Art tutorial.
+4.00 pm: My last appointment for the day was a PhD fine art tutorial.
 In the studio across from the Samuel Graham Laboratory (one of our postgraduate wings), a fiery pillar — recalling that which led the Israelites through the wilderness — presenced itself:

 6.30 pm: Practise session 1.
-7.30 pm: The routine round of updating websites, a parceling of effects devices for repair, and a finalisation and dispatch of the British Landscape track.
+7.30 pm: The routine round of updating websites, a parcelling of effects devices for repair, and a finalisation and dispatch of the British Landscape track.
 My neo-cold lingers; the sinusitis has reasserted itself; and my limbs ache.